Target Exam

 Indian elections in 1971 started with congress 'Garibi hatao' slogans.
 As oil prices increased in the international markets, India too was captured in the inflation.
 Rising prices of oil, foodgrains and other essential commodities led to massive protests in many parts of the country.
 Students' protests in Gujarat and Bihar during 1974 led to the emergence of leaders such as Morarji Desai, and Jayaprakash Narayan among others.

-As the Allahabad High court passed a judgement to this effect, the stage was set for a political confrontation between congress and opposition parties led by Jayaprakash Narayan.
+As the Allahabad High Court passed a judgement to this effect, the stage was set for a political confrontation between Congress and opposition parties led by Jayaprakash Narayan.

 These events finally led to the declaration of emergency by the government on 25th June 1975.